Meghanasivan/newsapplication/README.md

 # newsapplication
-created a backend of the news application using express,node.js,mongodb
+created a backend  and frontendof the news application using express,node.js,mongodb